 In order to eliminate the effects of atmospheric drag on the swarm, a multi-burn guidance method is proposed in this section.
-This controller uses the energy matching initial conditions but rather than burning only once at the beginning of the mission, this method uses multiple burns to correct for the drift caused by atmospheric drag.
-Depending on the available fuel and swarm drift allotted by the mission, these corrections can be made at various frequencies ranging from multiple times per orbit to once every hundred orbits.
-However, the energy matching conditions are much more efficient at the equator than they are near the poles.
-Therefore, it is recommended that burns occur only when $\theta = k \times \pi$ where k is a nonnegative integer.
-This results in zero crosstrack velocity, which reduces the amount of fuel required to perform the manuever.
-The multi-burn guidance method using one burn per orbit is illustrated in Fig. 11
+This controller uses the energy-matching initial conditions but rather than burning only once at the beginning of the mission, this method uses multiple burns to correct for the drift caused by atmospheric drag.
+Depending on the available propellant and swarm drift allotted by the mission, these corrections can be made at various frequencies ranging from multiple times per orbit to once every hundred orbits.
+However, the energy-matching conditions are much more efficient at the equator than they are near the poles.
+Therefore, it is recommended that burns occur only when $\theta = k\pi$ where k is a nonnegative integer.
+This results in zero crosstrack velocity, which reduces the amount of propellant required to perform the manuever.
+The multi-burn guidance method using one burn per orbit is illustrated in Fig. 10 reduces the drift caused by atmospheric drag and provides collision-free motion for over 500 orbits.
+This multi-burn guidance method maintains the size of the swarm and prevents collisions within the swarm in the presence the two major perturbations in LEO, $J_2$ effects and atmospheric drag.
+In the simulation shown in Fig. 11, the first burn occurs at $\theta = 45$ degrees because that is the initial position but all subsequent burns occur at $\theta = 0$ degrees in order to minimize propellant.